Read This First

 Prompt 2: Provide 3 examples of political structures or policies that did not adequately take human nature into account.

-The section turns on Soviet Collectivization (1928-1940), The Great Leap Forward (1958-1962), and Prohibition in the United States (1920-1933).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Soviet Collectivization (1928-1940), The Great Leap Forward (1958-1962), and Prohibition in the United States (1920-1933) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Soviet Collectivization (1928-1940) distinct from The Great Leap Forward (1958-1962).
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Soviet Collectivization (1928-1940) distinct from The Great Leap Forward (1958-1962).
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Background